2. PHILOSOPHY OF TIME

 However, an exact measurement is not possible since all mechanisms have limitations due to their nature.
 The only perfect clock would be invisible and abstract.

 The post-Newtonian model of Global Physics maintains absolute time and space and satisfactorily explains the same phenomena of Modern Physics, such as the orbit of Mercury, and some more such as the electronic configuration of the atom or energy and dark matter.
-In its book Physics and Global Dynamics, it analyzes the movement of the mass on the Global Aether and the light on the luminiferous aether or gravity field.
+In its book Physics and Global Dynamics, it analyzes the movement of the mass on the Global Aether and the light on the LUM Aether (Luminiferous, universal, and mobile) or gravity field.

 2.b) The definition of relativistic time